Using Search in Application Insights

 (For more complex queries over your data, use Analytics.)

 Where do you see Search?

 In the Azure portal

-You can open diagnostic search explicitly from the Application Insights Overview blade of your application (located at in the top bar) or under investigate on the left.
+You can open diagnostic search from the Application Insights Overview tab of your application (located at in the top bar) or under investigate on the left.

-The main body of Diagnostic Search is a list of telemetry items - server requests, page views, custom events that you have coded, and so on.
-At the top of the list is a summary chart showing counts of events over time.
+Go to the Event types' drop-down menu to see a list of telemetry items- server requests, page views, custom events that you have coded, and so on.
+At the top of the results' list, is a summary chart showing counts of events over time.

 Click out of the drop-down menu or Refresh to get new events.

 In Visual Studio, there's also an Application Insights Search window.
 It's most useful for displaying telemetry events generated by the application that you're debugging.
 But it can also show the events collected from your published app at the Azure portal.

 The Search window has features similar to the web portal:

 The Track Operation tab is available when you open a request or a page view.
 An 'operation' is a sequence of events that is associated with to a single request or page view.
 For example, dependency calls, exceptions, trace logs, and custom events might be part of a single operation.
 The Track Operation tab shows graphically the timing and duration of these events in relation to the request or page view.